Buyaki01/capstone_telegram_bot_cats_facts/README.md

 ## Getting Started
 - Create a telegram account
 - Install Ruby.
 If you don't know how to install Ruby, you can read this [documentation](https://www.ruby-lang.org/en/documentation/installation/?ref=hackernoon.com)
-- Obtain a token number from Telegram with the help of the bot father
+- Obtain a token number from Telegram with the help of the bot father.
+Follow the istructions given by the bot father.
+- After creating our bot and obtaining the token number,we will need some gems to interact with the bot API and we will be using telegram-bot-ruby which we can directly install from our terminal by running **gem install telegram-bot-ruby** on your termial.
-- Initialize a Ruby Gemfile by running bundle init
+- Another way to install our telegram-bot-ruby is to initialize a Ruby Gemfile by running bundle init and then add **gem 'telegram-bot-ruby'** in our Gemfile.
-- Add gem 'telegram-bot-ruby', gem  'json' and gem 'net-http-persistent', '~> 2.9', '>= 2.9.4'
+- Apart from **telegram-bot-ruby** we will also need other gems like; gem  'json' and gem 'net-http-persistent', '~> 2.9', '>= 2.9.4'
 - Run bundle install to install the dependencies
-- Create main.rb in the bin folder to initialize our bot
+- Create main.rb in the bin folder and import our gem **require 'telegram/bot'**
 - Create a class called Bot inside telegram_bot.rb in the lib folder which should contain the Ruby wrapper for Telegram's Bot API
 - Create a class called Cats inside cats_facts.rb in the lib folder which is responsible for making requests to the API Endpoint
 - Initialize our bot by running ruby bin/main.rb on your terminal